 Overall, the full healing period after PRK is about six months, but most patients are able to experience and enjoy their full vision outcomes within 1 – 3 months.
 Like with LASIK and other laser vision correction procedures, your vision will be remarkably improved but can still gradually begin to decline again due to the natural aging process.
 This is because laser vision correction addresses the cornea, not the lens, which is responsible for age-related vision impairment such as presbyopia.

 - Procedure Time

 - 20 minutes

 - 3 days, 2 weeks, 1 month

 See Life More Clearly

 At Vance Thompson Vision, we are devoted to helping our patients live their lives unencumbered by the frustrations of poor vision.
 Our remarkable team of eye specialists provides a full range of the most successful, innovative, FDA-approved laser vision correction procedures for patients dealing with impaired vision.
-Reach out to us soon at our Bozeman, MT facility to plan your PRK consultation with board-certified ophthalmologist surgeon Dr. Russell Swan or another of our board-certified ophthalmologist surgeons.
+Reach out to us soon at our Billings, MT facility to plan your PRK consultation with board-certified ophthalmologist surgeon Dr. Russell Swan or another of our board-certified ophthalmologist surgeons.